-Kellett School is a British International Co-Educational Day School that admits students who through the stated admission priorities and procedures, demonstrate to Kellett School’s satisfaction, that they have the ability to achieve and meet the objectives of the curriculum offered at Kellett School (the “Curriculum Requirement”).
-The curriculum is designed to prepare students for British IGCSE/GCSE and ‘A’ level examinations, in both written and spoken English at an academic and age appropriate level.
-Kellett School is a multi-ethnic, non-denominational school with an inclusive culture.
+Kellett, the British International School in Hong Kong is a multi-ethnic, non-denominational school with an inclusive culture.
+Kellett admits students who, to Kellett’s satisfaction, have the ability to achieve and meet the objectives of the curriculum offered.
+The curriculum is designed to prepare students for i/GCSE and A-level examinations, in both written and spoken English at an academic and age appropriate level.

-Student progression through the School from Reception to Year 11 is subject to a student’s continued positive engagement with the curriculum, good conduct, involvement in broader opportunities offered and all financial commitments being met in a timely manner.
+Student progression through the School from Reception to Year 13 is subject to a student’s continued positive engagement with the curriculum, good conduct, involvement in broader opportunities offered and financial commitments being met in a timely manner.
+See the Progression Policy for further details.

 - 1. Student Age at Entry